All About Opticians

 PLEASE BE AWARE!
 All for-profit college opticianry programs are a scam.
 You will waste time and thousands of dollars to achieve nothing.
 Not-for-profit programs (state community colleges or state trade schools) if required are fine.

 The world is in truly desperate need of good opticians.
-I answer several hundred emails a year from consumers unable to find a competent optician.
+I answer several hundred emails a year from consumers unable to find a competent one.
 What the world needs is more OpticianWorks trained opticians.

 If you are seriously considering becoming an optician